Charlton Hill: Career

-1987-1997: Career beginnings
+1987–1997: Career beginnings

 Hill started his acting career at age 12 after securing the semi-regular role of Wesley Craven in the long-running Australian soap opera A Country Practice.
 He also appeared in commercials for cameras and snack food products including an American advertisement for chocolate and an Australian film Dead to the World as a young drug user.
 He then secured a role in the Australian film Flirting starring Nicole Kidman but during rehearsals he became uncomfortable with a required nude scene and he quit.
 At 15, Hill auditioned for the regular part of Haydn Ross in the soap opera Home and Away.
 He impressed the casting department and took the role.
+Hill forged an on-screen partnership with fellow actor Les Hill and travelled extensively promoting the show.
+In 1991, he appeared on Celebrity Wheel of Fortune with Ron Barassi and won for charity.
+Hill was also a guest at the Sydney Children's Hospital radio station that year with Dire Straits frontman Mark Knopfler.

-Hill found the schedule demanding and the long days interfered with his studies at Pittwater House, Sydney.
+Hill ultimately found the schedule demanding and the long days interfered with his studies at Pittwater House, Sydney.
 He decided to leave the series and told Nigel May from Look-in that he planned to go to college to study economics.
 He also joined a pop group called "Organised Crime".

 Finishing high school in 1992, Hill accepted an offer to sing and perform in the British pantomime production of Peter Pan at the King Georges Hall in Blackburn, Manchester alongside British actor Arthur Bostrom.
 Hill was invited as a guest of the Blackburn Rovers to a match where he met and lunched with then coach Kenny Dalglish.

-Hill returned to Sydney to study Economics at Macquarie University.
-Between his studies and various other musical outfits, he continued to make numerous television and film appearances, most notably in Heartbreak High, G.P., Water Rats, Peter Benchley's U.S. Tele-movie 'The Beast' alongside actor William Peterson and a brief return to Home and Away as the same character.
+Hill returned to Sydney to study economics at Macquarie University.
+Between his studies and various other musical outfits, he continued to make numerous television and film appearances, most notably in Heartbreak High, G.P. (with actors Brian Rooney and Michael Craig), Water Rats, Peter Benchley's U.S. telemovie The Beast (alongside actors William Peterson, Karen Sillas and again Les Hill) and a brief return to Home and Away as the same character.
+He also co-hosted a 1993 episode of the Australian edition of Saturday Disney with then girlfriend, actress Tina Thomsen and UK host, British actress Carmen Ejogo, travelling the country to showcase its many outdoor adventures.
 Hill then joined a band under Cold Chisel's manager Rod Willis, the group writing and rehearsing extensively for a year, ultimately recording tracks with legendary Australian producer Charles Fisher (Savage Garden) only to part ways before any significant release.